DOS Days

 System Requirements 8088 or 8086 and compatibles.
 256K RAM required.
 DOS 2.11 or later.
 Hercules monochrome/CGA/EGA graphics supported.
 Audio support for PC speaker or Tandy only. *An unofficial "experimental" patch allows 3-voice music to be played from an MPU-401 interface*

 Following the success of King's Quest, Roberta Williams set out to create a sequel for Sir Graham (now King Graham).
-Leveraging the AGI (Adventure Game Interpreter) that was developed for King's Quest made it much easier and quicker to write new adventure games with a similar style.
+Leveraging the AGI (Adventure Game Interpreter) that was first developed for the original game made it much easier and quicker to write new adventure games with a similar style.
 A number of Sierra employees, new to the AGI technology, were set to work on the game so that they would learn how it worked.
 These people included Scott Murphy, Mark Crowe and Al Lowe, who would later become famous adventure game creators themselves.

 Al Lowe composed the soundtrack for King's Quest II.
 In addition to the new songs, it uses some of the same songs from the first game, including the Title, Danger, and Dead tunes, as well as several sound effects.
 KQ2 has over twice the number of songs as KQ1.